rschristopher/rschristopher.github.io/src/custody/imperfect-metaphors.md

 And if you consider it a distributed database, it is simply the slowest and most inefficient database ever created.
+By itself it is not secure, completely mutable, and has none of the magic that is often associated with it by those easily confused by technology
+ (and the subtle differences between technology and magic).

-This is an imperfect metaphor
- for what is more aptly known as the
+Ultimately, this is an imperfect metaphor for what is more aptly known as the
  Bitcoin *timechain*.

 ### Timechain

-The blockchain is better known as a *timechain* because it 'creates its own time'.
+The blockchain is better known as a *timechain* because it provides an order to all transactions, creating its own *time* in the process.

-From Satoshi's whitepaper,
+From the [whitepaper](/images/bitcoin.pdf), Bitcoin provides

- "peer-to-peer distributed timestamp server would generate mathematical proof of the chronological order of transactions."
+!!! quote "a solution to the double-spending problem using a peer-to-peer distributed timestamp server to generate computational proof of the chronological order of transactions"

-In practice, what this means is that there is a guaranteed chronological *order* that lays itself out over time;
+Bitcoin provides a chronological of transactions, *order* that lays itself out over time;
-  that is, we know the future supply of Bitcoin and we will always be able to view how that supply is ordered (it's an immutable ledger).
+  that is, we know the precise order of transactions, as well as the future supply of Bitcoin, and we will always be able to view how the supply is ordered (it's an immutable ledger).
-Using Bitcoin requires *keys* to unlock access (to make a transaction into that immutable ledger).
+We can predict with surprising accuracy what the Bitcoin supply will be at any point in the future.

+It does not repeat.
+There are no circular paths in Bitcoin time.
+It is linear, keeping a pulse, a new block, every 10-minutes on average.

 Symbolically, Bitcoin is bringing order out of monetary chaos.
 For example, with USD, I have no idea what the future supply will be (it is pure chaos).
-With gold, it proved to be the least chaotic (and symbolically as a redeemed state of matter).
-And historically, we needed to trust some authority, a coin from the king should do.
+With gold, it proved to be the least chaotic, but historically we needed to trust some authority with gold, a coin from the king should do.
 In God we trust.

-With Bitcoin, we know the future supply (specifically, we know the asymptotic limit of the Bitcoin supply and how it will emerge over time).
+With Bitcoin, we know the future supply.
-What was once chaotic and unknowable (how much gold is there and how is it distributed), is now knowable with Bitcoin in a true sense of the word  *order* (out of the chaos of time).
+What was once chaotic and unknowable (how much money is there and how is it distributed), is now knowable with Bitcoin in a true sense of the word  *order* (order out of chaos).